delphidabbler/codesnip-faq/SourceCode.md

 <sup>**4**</sup> "Suitable" here means that the version of the license you use should be the same as that covering the source file that the code was copied from.
 So what about the case of copying code from files covered by different versions of the license?
 Just don't do it!

+<sup>**5**</sup> This license file relates to the current release.
+Versions for other releases etc. may vary slightly.
+Look at the file `License.html` for the release you are interested in.

 ## FAQ 8

 **How do I contribute code / bug fixes to the project?**